 The education is based on Maria Terese Engell's doctoral degree and provides you with a research-based framework for analyzing rider position, developing correct riding technique, and adapting training to both rider and horse.

-This is not a replacement for riding instructor training, but a focused additional education for those of you who want to delve into how to ride properly – biomechanically, functionally and sustainably.
+This is not a replacement for riding instructor education, but a specialised advanced program for those who want to deepen their understanding of correct riding – from a biomechanical, functional, and sustainable perspective.

 The RIB method is already used in established educational courses within the equestrian profession and functions as a clear supplement to existing systems.